INTERPOL-Innovation-Centre/ANSI-NIST-XML-ITL-Implementation/README.md

-# INTERPOL's Implementation for ANSI/NIST ITL standard
+# INTERPOL's Implementation (v6.00) for ANSI/NIST XML standard

-This repository contains the draft version of INTERPOL's implementation for ANSI/NIST ITL.
+This repository contains the latest version of INTERPOL's implementation for ANSI/NIST XML Standard.

 The package includes: